Recent Blogs

 1. Where is Lumbini located?

-Lumbini is in the southern plains of Nepal, near the border with India, in the Rupandehi District.
+Lumbini lies in the southern plains of Nepal near the border to India, within the district of Rupandehi.

 2. Why is Lumbini important?

-Lumbini is the birthplace of Siddhartha Gautama, who became the Buddha.
-It is a UNESCO World Heritage Site and a spiritual destination for Buddhists and other visitors seeking peace and insight.
+Lumbini is the birthplace of Siddhartha Gautama, who became Buddha.
+It is also a UNESCO World Heritage Site, a place of spiritual interests for both Buddhists and non-Buddhists where they go to seek peace and understanding.

 3. What is the Mayadevi Temple?